equinor/appsec-threatmodeling-101-workshop/slides/content/tm-introduction.md

 - All systems should have defined and </br> documented security requirements (SR)!<!-- .element: class="fragment" data-fragment-index="1" -->
 - SR will guide and inform our threat modeling.<!-- .element: class="fragment" data-fragment-index="2" -->
-- All/most organisations have defined some </br>security requirements in their governance<!-- .element: class="fragment" data-fragment-index="3" -->
+- In all/most organisations you can extract </br>security requirements from the governance<!-- .element: class="fragment" data-fragment-index="3" -->
 - Threat modeling will trigger update of SR requirements<!-- .element: class="fragment" data-fragment-index="4" -->
 - Additional sources for "inspiration"<!-- .element: class="fragment" data-fragment-index="5" -->
   - [OWASP SAAM](https://owaspsamm.org/)<!-- .element: class="fragment" data-fragment-index="5" -->